Electric bicycle laws: Seizure and crushing of e-bikes in New South Wales

+Chris Minns and "asked him if he'd be interested in adopting the policy".
+The policy announcement was made "just three weeks after first being raised on 2GB".
+ABC Media Watch have stated 2GB is a section of the media with a history of "Bike bashing".

+Legality of fat-tyred bikes ("fat bikes")

+"Fat bikes" or fat-tyre bikes are legal if they maximum continuous power of 500 watts or less, the motor cuts out at 25 km/h and the throttle does not function above 6 km/h (or meet EN-15194).
+However there are very few road legal "fat bike" models.

+In February 2026, a large number of media outlets incorrectly used "fat bikes" as a synonym for e-bikes illegal to use on a public road, however ABC News did not.

 Victoria

 A bicycle designed to be propelled by human power using pedals may have an electric or petrol powered motor attached provided the motor's maximum power output does not exceed 200 watts.

 As of 18 September 2012, the Victorian road rules have changed to enable a pedelec to be used as a bicycle in Victoria.
 The change allows more options of power assisted pedal cycles under bicycle laws.

 A pedelec is defined as meeting EU standard EN15194, has a motor of no more than 250w of continuous rated power and which is only to be activated by pedalling when travelling at speeds of between 6 km/h and 25 km/h.

 Queensland

 In Queensland, the situation is similar to Victoria.
 There are two types of legal motorised bicycle.
 For the first type, the electric motor must not be capable of generating more than 200 watts of power.
 For the second type, known as a "pedalec", the vehicle must comply with the European Standard for Power Assisted Pedal Cycles (EN15194).

 The pedals on a motorised bicycle must be the primary source of power for the vehicle.
 If the motor is the primary source of power then the device cannot be classed as a motorised bicycle.
 For example, a device where the rider can twist a throttle and complete a journey using motor power only without using the pedals, would not be classed as a motorised bicycle.

 Motorised bicycles can be ridden on all roads and paths, except where bicycles are specifically excluded.
 Riders do not need to have a driver licence to ride a motorised bicycle.